 Welcome back to The Ultimate Guide to Book Blogging!
 If you’ve never been here before you can catch up on previous posts in the series here.

 Today we’re getting to the fun part–designing the beautiful web space that will become your online home.
-There are three steps in that process that I’ll be covering–the first is choosing a solid framework on which to build your blog, the second is choosing a design, and the third is designing your logo.
+There are three steps in this process that I’ll be covering–the first is choosing a solid framework on which to build your blog, the second is choosing a design, and the third is designing your logo.
 Finally, we’ll go over some general good practices for designing an amazing blog!

 The Genesis Framework and Why It’s Your New Best Friend